tinyos/tinyos-main/apps/tests/TestFtsp/README.txt

 -------------------------------------------------------------------------------
 DESCRIPTION:
 ------------
- The TestFTSP application tests the Flooding Time Synchronization Protocol (FTSP) implementation.
-A network of motes programmed with TestFTSP run the FTSP protocol to time synchronize, and sends to the base station the global reception timestamps of messages broadcast by a dedicated beacon mote programmed with RadioCountToLeds.
-Ideally, the global reception timestamps of the same RadioCountToLeds message should agree for all TestFTSP motes (with a small synchronization error).
+ The TestFtsp application tests the Flooding Time Synchronization Protocol (FTSP) implementation.
+A network of motes programmed with TestFtsp run the FTSP protocol to time synchronize, and sends to the base station the global reception timestamps of messages broadcast by a dedicated beacon mote programmed with RadioCountToLeds.
+Ideally, the global reception timestamps of the same RadioCountToLeds message should agree for all TestFtsp motes (with a small synchronization error).

 -------------------------------------------------------------------------------